Word Gems

 E. We’d all like to have your more complete thoughts on this.

 K. What I mean is, Mandy is speaking for a great many of us women who are too easily led into romantic feelings just because a guy gave us a nice gift.
 When he does, we might unwarrantedly construct a new ego-image for him as “nice guy,” but we need to "meet the real person" behind the mask; maybe he really is a nice guy, but this is yet to be determined with no rush to judgment due to a gift.
 In this confusion of mistaken identity, if we’re not careful, we can allow ourselves to be led down the church wedding-aisle with little evidence of true love other than his ability to orchestrate a romantic moment.
-And that's not enough to sustain decades of marriage.
+And that's not enough to sustain decades of marriage and especially the true love and marriage.

 E. This is an extremely important point, Kriss.
-A swooning atmosphere of the moment is not a basis for marriage.
+A swooning atmosphere of the moment is not a solid basis for marriage.
 Nor is it necessarily, or likely, a message of affirmation from God.
 Many women, so desirous of having a family, learn this too late and get themselves into bad trouble.
 Some couples get together because they met at church, as if this should mean something; or at choir practice, or some volunteer work; and while the good-feelings engendered from the occasion might be pleasant, it would be a great mistake to make judgments concerning long-term viability of a marriage based upon an uplifting incident, or even a series of them.

 K. Well, as we close here, buddy, let me ask you: Would you like me as much in barn-boots?